-Can Edinson Cavani Fill The Void? | Pakistan Tribune
+Can Edinson Cavani Fill The Void At PSG? | Pakistan Tribune

 Verratti’s control of the ball and positioning, along with Matuidi’s non-stop work rate make it difficult for any side to break through PSG’s defence.

-While Cavani certainly has big shoes to fill in terms of goals with Ibrahimovic’s departure, he has the skillset and quality teammates around him to have a fantastic season at Paris Saint-Germain in 2016-17 potentially.
+While Cavani certainly has big shoes to fill in terms of goals with Ibrahimovic’s departure, he has the skillset and quality teammates around him to potentially have a fantastic season at Paris Saint-Germain in 2016-17.